 Some plans may cover laboratory work to help diagnose a condition that may lead to infertility; or the treatment itself may be considered medically necessary.
 If you are seeking IVF, some insurers may require you to have attempted a certain number of unsuccessful artificial insemination procedures before allowing you to proceed to IVF.

 Once your diagnosis is established and a treatment plan outlined for your personal situation, you should consult with the billing department to discuss your financial obligations and how to pay them.
-If you have little or no insurance coverage, loans are available through CapexMD or ARC, firms that offer loans specifically for infertility treatments.
+If you have little or no insurance coverage, loans are available through CapexMD or ARC.
+These are companies that offer loans specifically for infertility treatments.

 Health Savings Accounts (HSAs), which are available through some employers, could also be helpful.
 You may consult a personal financial adviser as well.